garyrvaz/news-app/README.md

-#
+# Example News app with Next.js, next-offline(PWA), Material-UI v4, Axios, React Testing Library and Jest

 ## Prerequisites

 ### Node Modules
 Node version should be node >= 8.
-If you've confirmed your node version to be compatible, go ahead and run the following
+If you've confirmed your node version to be compatible, go ahead and install the dependencies
 ```bash
 npm i
 ```